Welshy92/heritage-housing-analysis/README.md

 - 1 - We suspect that larger houses will be more expensive.
 - 2 - We expect newer houses to be more expensive.
 - 3 - We expect that a house in good condition will increase in price.

-## The rationale to map the business requirements to the Data Visualisations and ML tasks

-- List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

-## ML Business Case

-- In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.

 ## Dashboard Design (Streamlit Dashboard)